Security Core

 Architecture

-Documentation as a public artifact
+Security architecture as a public document

 Repository & guides